andreavesco/scientific-curriculum-vitae/README.md

-# scientific-curriculum-vitae
+# Scientific Curriculum Vitae
-This is the full list of my scientific and research activities
+This is the full list of my scientific activities.